Modular Decomposition of Hierarchical Finite State Machines: Modules in Graphs and FSMs

-Now we will define modules.
-This definition is not the standard one for modules in graph theory (though it is equivalent, as we prove in Theorem~\ref{concrete graphs}), but we choose it to highlight the otherwise opaque connection between modules in FSMs and graphs\footnote{This definition can be extended beyond graphs and FSMs, to any algebraic structures with appropriate definitions of \emph{contraction}, \emph{restriction}, \emph{expansion} and \emph{equivalence}.}.
-As an example, modules in an FSM are generally not modules of the underlying pseudodigraph.
-This abstract definition is similar to a universal property in algebra, in that it characterises the \emph{role} of a module with respect to the operations of contraction, restriction and expansion, independent of the definitions of these operations for each class of objects.
+Having defined expansion, restriction, contraction and equivalence on FSMs, we can justify Definition~\ref{concrete modules} by showing that modules in graphs and FSMs are characterised by these operations.
+This provides an alternative abstract definition of modules which is similar to a universal property in algebra, in that it characterises the \emph{role} of a module with respect to the operations of contraction, restriction and expansion, independent of the definitions of these operations for each class of objects.

-\begin{defn}[Modules] Let $Z$ be a graph or FSM.
-A nonempty\footnote{Different authors adopt different conventions with respect to whether the empty set is a module.
-In this paper we will exclude it for simplicity.} subset $M$ of $Z$ is a \emph{module} if $G/M\cdot_M G[M] \cong G$. \end{defn}